openearth/glofrim/doc/index.rst

 Welcome to GLOFRIM's documentation!
 ===================================

-GLOFRIM was developed as part of my PhD Thesis at Utrecht University in the Netherlands.
+GLOFRIM v1.0 was developed as part of Jannis Hoch's PhD at Utrecht University in the Netherlands.
+The current version, GLOFRIM v2.0, was developed in a collaboration between Dirk Eilander (IVM, VU Amsterdam), Jannis Hoch (Utrecht University) and Hiroaki Ikeuchi (University of Tokyo).
 Thanks to all contributors, co-authors, and collaborators!

 .. warning::